 And I became somebody even more trusted because I was able to provide many different services to one client and I became more useful.
 When I look back on that small change, because my client who was amazing said to me, You have to be a maintenance company.
 I recognized that I was limiting myself because of what other people had told me that I needed to do most of the time, and I had just picked that up somewhere along the line and it was reinforced a number of times.

 Mm hmm.
 Absolutely.

 And when it was reinforced, I found myself caught up in somebody else’s belief system, somebody else’s story because I did get told many times you can’t do this or you can’t do that you don’t have a license for this.
 You don’t have a license for that.
-But the truth is, I didn’t need to have a license other people did an ice to get them in to do those kind of work.
+But the truth is, I didn’t need to have a license other people did and I used to get them in to do those kinds of work.

-Now, that’s a long way to go to my next point, which is recently I came and saw you present a ad show of sorts.
-And what I didn’t realize about you until I met until I saw you at the opportunity talking about the idea was that you were an artist as well.
+Now, that’s a long way to go to my next point, which is recently I came and saw you present a art show of sorts.
+And what I didn’t realize about you until I saw you at the art show until you told me about the art show was that you were an artist as well.
 So tell me just so we can give people an idea of how our mum is not just a mum, what else did you do before you became a mum?